 We took the kids to see “The Country Bear" show and on the “It’s a Small World" ride, which Cole absolutely loved and couldn’t stop singing the song the rest of the day, and then we took them on “The Haunted House” ride which was a huge mistake because Noah started screaming and yelling and Cole started crying while we were strapped in the moving seats so we couldn’t get off and now the past few nights he’s been having nightmares about the ghost who follows you home.

 Run-ons are problematic because they create confusion.
 We can, to some degree, follow the story about my friend’s trip to Disney World in this really long run-on sentence, but some of the details are muddled: Which song was Cole singing?
 Who is having nightmares—Noah or Cole?
 What is “the ghost who follows you home"?
 When we have conversations, we don’t notice run-ons, and if a detail isn’t clearly communicated, the listener has the opportunity to ask for clarification.
 However, someone who is reading a text message cannot simply ask for clarification from the author.
-Many of us have visited Disney World, so we may be able to piece together what my friend meant, but it would be very difficult to understand a story about a foreign country we had never visited if it had been recounted in the that way.
+Many of us have visited Disney World, so we may be able to piece together what my friend meant, but it would be very difficult to understand a story about a foreign country we had never visited if it had been recounted in that way.

 Communicating clearly using academic language and word choice

 Clarity is especially important in academic and professional writing because in these settings we usually are asked to write about more complex subjects that may be unfamiliar to the reader.
 When my students adopt the method of “write as you speak,” their papers usually become confusing and their explanations are difficult to follow because of both grammatical errors and word choice.
 Correcting grammatical errors that occur in speech is a bit easier than identifying problematic language.
 The rules of grammar are much more concrete than rules about word choice, which are virtually non-existent.
-So, if there is no official guide to choosing acceptable words, how do we know when and what colloquial terms—and when colloquial terms— are unacceptable?
+So, if there is no official guide to choosing acceptable words, how do we know when and what colloquial terms are unacceptable?